 If you receive an offer of employment, please make sure that you have all the necessary information before accepting the job, such as hourly wage, work schedule, start date and other details.
 Once you accept the offer you’ll need to follow these steps:

-Access and Complete your New Hire Forms: To complete these forms please review the instructions in your new employee information email from Human Resource Services.
+Access and Complete your New Hire Forms: To complete these forms please review the instructions in your new employee information email from Human Resource Services with the subject line: University of Missouri New Employee Information.